Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Because of China’s vast area, population, old surviving civilization, several ethnic groups, and highest number of neighbors, it is natural to have many languages.

-The country’s demographics comprise 56 officially acknowledged ethnic groups.
-There are also dozens of unrecognized minority racial groups.
-All have played a vital role in developing various languages spoken in China.
+The country’s demographics comprise 56 officially acknowledged ethnic groups and dozens of unrecognized minority racial groups.
+All have played a vital role in developing the various languages spoken in China.

-Han’s ethnicity makes up roughly 92% of the population but has many subgroups.
-Also, they speak distinct Chinese language varieties as per the location, history, and native place.
+Han ethnicity makes up roughly 92% of the population but has many subgroups.
+Depending on their location, history, and native place, Han people speak distinct Chinese language varieties.

 All ethnic groups are distinct from one another, even in a minor sense, compared to the world outside.

-China shares borders with 14 nations, 2 autonomous regions — Macau and Hong Kong, and maritime with a few more countries like Japan and South Korea.
+China shares borders with 14 nations, 2 autonomous regions—Macau and Hong Kong—and maritime borders with a few more countries, such as Japan and South Korea.

 But in the past, with no border like today, it was a confluence point for many great cultures, which led to interactions and migrations.

 As a result, many languages from other families are present in today’s China.
-E.g., Kra–Dai, Turkic, Mongolic, Tungusic, Austroasiatic, etc. This influenced many language groups and races to grow, particularly near current border regions.
+E.g., Kra–Dai, Turkic, Mongolic, Tungusic, Austroasiatic, etc. This influenced the growth of many language groups and races, particularly near current border regions.

 While most people believe China is a homogenous country in terms of its language.
 That is not the case, as seen above from its vast ethnic diversity.

-With these immense varieties, there are bound to contrast!
-The variations between languages, accents, and dialects are a controversial topic yet too tempting to be skipped.
+With these immense varieties, there is bound to be contrast!
+The variations between languages, accents, and dialects are controversial yet too tempting to ignore.

 Chinese languages Or Dialects?